DenkMybu/THESIS_HSCPtriggerStudies/README.txt

 Then you can upload your file where your environment is set, and run the following commands :

 ./compilemain.sh
-time ./bin/Skelet
+time ./bin/Skelet <scenario>

-The study starts now, you can always your progress, the % are displayed
+The study starts now, you can monitor your progress bar in the terminal

+Once it is terminated, the code will output many different things depending on what were the inputs :
+The scenario